CleverCloud/doc.clever-cloud.com/_posts/node/2012-05-07-node-dependencies.md

 **engines.node**
 : Sets the node engine version you app runs with.
 Any ">=" version will lead to run the application with the latest local version (which will be updated to the latest version at the moment).

-More help about the package.json file at <a href="http://package.json.nodejitsu.com/">http://package.json.nodejitsu.com/</a>.
+You can find more help about the `package.json` file at <a href="http://package.json.nodejitsu.com/">http://package.json.nodejitsu.com/</a>.